drehak/pandoc-to-markdown/examples/files/panda.md

 ---

+> Mencius said, "When a minister lives among calumniators, flatterers, and sycophants, though he may wish the State to be well governed, is it possible for it to be so?"
+(Mn.
+6B.13)

 Passing a ^crane\ drone^ above and a ~dugong\ submarine~ under a river bridge, the panda eventually reached the store.
 Fumbling in its pockets, it took out a piece of paper and went after:

 - bamboo stalks